Find a balance.

 Are there areas where you can have a friend or family member help out in alleviating that responsibility from your schedule?

-If you truly took a hard and intentional look at your weekly schedule, you will find that there are areas that you can cut back on or get rid of entirely in order to make room for dating even if you have kids.
+In taking a hard and intentional look at your weekly schedule, there are areas you can cut back on or get rid of entirely in order to make room for dating, irrespective of having kids.

 Also understand that dating when you have kids should not be approached as though you have no personality of your own.